nodejs/Release/GOVERNANCE.md

-# Release and LTS Working Group
+# Release Working Group

-The nodejs Release and LTS project is governed by a Working Group (WG) that is responsible for high-level guidance of the project.
+The Node.js Release Working Group (WG) maintains oversight over the Node.js Release and Long Term Support (LTS) teams.
+It manages the release and long term support shedule and policies for all Node.js releases.

-The WG has final authority over this project including:
+The WG has final authority over Releases including:

-    Technical direction
+* Release process and tools.
-    Project governance and process (including this policy) Contribution policy
+* Content for all releases.
-    GitHub repository hosting
+* Schedule for all release.
-    Conduct guidelines
+* Contribution policy for the Release repository.
-    Maintaining the list of additional Collaborators
+* Conduct guidelines for the Working group.

 For the current list of WG members, see the project README.md.

 ## Collaborators

-The benchmarking GitHub repository is maintained by the WG and additional Collaborators who are added by the WG on an ongoing basis.
+The Release GitHub repository is maintained by the WG and additional Collaborators who are added by the WG on an ongoing basis.

 Individuals making significant and valuable contributions are made